 Explore the evolution of C4 Corvette body kits from 1984 to 1996 and uncover the secrets of customizing these cars with aftermarket enhancements and accessories that will add both style and performance to the classic car.

 Explore the 80s customs culture with Vette Vues and get a behind-the-scenes look at what it took to create C4 Corvette Body Kits!
 From aero kits to full body mods and more, we’ve got lots of photos to share.
 BY: Wayne Ellwood.

 As we continue to delve into history, Vette Vues aims to explore what was happening back in the 80s with the C4 Corvette when America got its taste of the customs culture – something that has stuck with us before and after.
-In order to reach out and update long-time viewers, we’re giving everyone a peek at what it took to make C4 Corvette Body Kits and Customizing the rage – from the right parts for their project car all the way down to details of what they did!
+In order to reach out and update long-time viewers, we’re giving everyone a peek at what it took to make C4 Corvette Body Kits and Customize the rage – from the right parts for their project car all the way down to details of what they did!
 We have lots of photos to share from that era.

 At the end of this article are links to the other Corvette Body Kit History articles.

 Photo credits: General Motors, Burt Greenwood, Rudy Arias, Mike Roberts, Geiger GmbH, Lister, Kris Pittack, Lingenfelter Perf.
 Eng., Tim Wilson, American Custom Industries (ACI), Wayne Ellwood, Facebook, and others.

 C4 Corvette Body Kits – Generation Four Vettes